grantshandy/thesaurus-rs/README.md

 # thesaurus-rs
-A thesaurus library for Rust that uses https://www.powerthesaurus.org/.
+A thesaurus library for Rust.